Internships

 Academic Internships

-Not all internships qualify for academic credit in the Rollins College of Business and not all student interns are eligible to receive academic credit.
-Each internship is evaluated for academic integrity for approval into the Academic Internship Program (BUS3900).
-Each intern is also evaluated.
+Not all internships qualify for academic credit at the Rollins College of Business, and not all student interns are eligible.
+Each internship and intern are evaluated for approval into the Academic Internship Program (BUS3900).

-- Students must meet the approval of both the Internship Manager (Jaclyn York) and your Department Head who hold the discretion to grant or refuse credit;
+- Approval from the Internship Manager (Jaclyn York) and your Department Head

 Arrange a meeting with Jaclyn York for more information.